-It was a quiet, rainy evening, and I had been working at the computer in the attic (not as primitive as it may sound ... it's a finished attic space, carpeted, well-lighted ...
-I also call it "my studio" now).
+It was a quiet, rainy evening, and I had been working at the computer in the attic (not as primitive as it may sound ... a finished attic space, carpeted, well-lighted ...
+I called it "my studio").

 I leaned back in my chair ... trying to decide whether to tackle just one more task ... or call it a day.